101 Things To Do With Children On Holiday Break

 When I was a kid!

-Children often get restless while on winter break.
+Children often get restless and bored during school breaks.
 Parents often find themselves at wits end trying to keep them entertained.
 Being one out of 10 children my mom always put us to work.

 We lived in an old farmhouse and every winter break she had us paint the inside of the home including all of the woodwork.
 I remember listening to Elvis Presley and Johnny Cash as we slapped our paint on the walls.
 Looking back she didn’t really care how good our job was done, just that we finished it.